 Labour force is deemed to be a main key of economy.
 Availability of labour and high productivity can heavily contribute to the achievements of targeted growth.
-Labour force is spread over in nearly 38 sq.km area of the district.
-Available labour force is nearly 36.43% to the total human resources; of which 16.13% are engaged in agriculture and 22.07% in the industrial sector.
+Labour force is spread over in nearly 2,137 sq.km area of the district.
+Available skilled labour is nearly % to the total human resources; of which % are engaged in agriculture and % in the industrial sector is engaged in the economy of the district.
 According to Census main characteristics of availability of resources are as given in the table as below.